-Australian Faculty: Judith Johnson, Anne Comiskey and Hélène Matters
+Australian Faculty: Judith Johnson, Anne Comiskey, Hélène Matters and Maree Hennessy

 Canadian Faculty: Pierre and Margaret Perron, Vernon Ellis and Kathleen Dalton

-Hungarian Faculty: (from the Liszt Academy, Budapest, Kodály Institute, Kecskemét and others): Emma Szerényi, Katalin Forrai, László Vikár, Erzsébet Hegyi, Maria Katanics, Helga Szabó, Miklós Szabó, Mari Farkas, Katinka Daniel, Lenke Igó, Gabriella Thész, Sarolta Platthy, Éva Vendrei, Ildikó Herboly, Judit Hartyányi, János Horváth, Helga Dietrich, László Matos, Bori Szirányi, and Ildikó Thész Salgado
+Hungarian Faculty: (from the Liszt Academy, Budapest, Kodály Institute, Kecskemét and others): Emma Szerényi, Katalin Forrai, László Vikár, Erzsébet Hegyi, Maria Katanics, Helga Szabó, Miklós Szabó, Mari Farkas, Katinka Daniel, Lenke Igó, Gabriella Thész, Sarolta Platthy, Éva Vendrei, Ildikó Herboly, Judit Hartyányi, Dr. László Norbert Nemes, János Horváth, Helga Dietrich, László Matos, Bori Szirányi and Ildikó Thész Salgado